Video’s for Use

 Museum Visitors & Site

-Located on West Steele Lane in Santa Rosa, we have easy access to HWY 101 and Coddingtown Mall.
-The Santa Rosa CityBus (stop 11) is directly across Steele Lane from our parking lot, and the SMART Train Guerneville Rd stop is within walking distance.
+Located at 1835 W. Steele Lane in Santa Rosa, the Children’s Museum is within easy access to HWY 101 and Coddingtown Mall.
+The Santa Rosa CityBus (stop 11) and the SMART Train Guerneville Rd stop are both within easy walking distance to the Children’s Museum.

 - Voted “Best Place to Take Kids in Sonoma County” by the Press Democrat, 2018